Once you see a property advertised you like, telephone or e-mail our office to arrange a viewing (see Contact Us)

 After your viewing, if you would like to take the property, we will ask some basic details about yourself and your status and propose you to the landlord.

-We will prepare a Good faith document to be signed, agree a move-in date (subject to contract and completed paperwork) and take the initial monies.
+We will prepare a Good faith document to be signed, agree a move-in date (subject to contract and completed paperwork)

 The next stage is Referencing